Ontario Co. Landfill

 Join us for a guided tour of the Ontario County Landfill and Recycling facilities.
 Ask our experts about landfill and recycling operations, and how you can reduce landfill waste by recycling and composting.

 A fun filled day, free to everyone.
-Event is rain or shine.
+The event is rain or shine.

 - Pumpkin painting